 - Get every last bit of flavor out of the corn.
 Don’t toss the corn cobs after you cut off the kernels!
 Use the back of your knife (or a spoon) to scrape the cobs over a bowl.
 Not only will you scrape out leftover bits of the corn kernels, but you’ll also extract some of the “milk” from the cobs, which carries plenty of extra flavor.

-- Full-fat canned coconut milk.
-If you don’t mind the flavor of coconut, this works great.
+Full-fat canned coconut milk.
+Only use if you don’t mind the flavor of coconut.
 I actually think the flavor is quite complementary to the other ingredients.

 Frozen corn is a great option if you’re making this vegan potato corn chowder during the winter, though it will be slightly less flavorful.
 You’ll need about 4 cups of frozen corn.